-The Possum update has significantly shaped how 3-pack and maps are generated.
+The Google Possum Update has significantly shaped how 3-pack and maps are generated.

 Plus, it is important to remember that Google is constantly testing and tweaking algorithms all the time.
 If you want to comprehend what Google has released, you need to continuously follow SEO factors and keep track of industry changes.

-The Possum update is still work in progress.
+The Google Possum Update is still work in progress.
 There have been quite a bit of variations even after the update which indicates that Google is still testing the algorithm.

-The important thing to do now is to find out if your ranking has been affected by the Possum update.
+The important thing to do now is to find out if your ranking has been affected by the Google Possum Update .

 Everywhere, results are mixed.
 Some observe a change in positioning; others see a drop in positioning.
 If you have gone backward, you’ll need to revise your strategy to figure out what has to be adjusted.